 - access to a community of writers;

 They will also receive a mindshare Awards plaque, $50 gift voucher, and the opportunity to be profiled and interviewed on the Access2Arts website.

-Shortlisted entrants will have their work displayed across Adelaide City Libraries as part of the MHCSA’s Mental Health Week mindshare Exhibition.
+Shortlisted entrants will have their work displayed across all three Adelaide City Libraries and in North Adelaide Community Centre in October as part of the MHCSA’s Mental Health Month mindshare Exhibition.